SIGSEGV when calling Random#rand after forking

 segmentation fault, because a null pointer is being dereferenced.

 This irb session illustrates the problem:

-Updated by usa (Usaku NAKAMURA) almost 8 years ago
+Updated by usa (Usaku NAKAMURA) over 8 years ago

 - Status changed from Assigned to Closed